Algeria Energy Information

 View all news, archive your new and create your own daily newsletters only on your topics/countries of interest with Key Energy Intelligence

 Total Energy Consumption

-Compared to other developing countries with a similar development level, Algeria's consumption is high (1.3 toe per capita), partly because of consumption and losses in the energy sector (mainly in oil and gas production and in LNG plants).
-Electricity consumption per capita reaches 1 600 kWh (2019).
+Compared to other developing countries with a similar development level, Algeria's consumption is high (1.3 toe per capita), partly because of consumption and losses in the energy sector (oil & gas production and LNG plants, mainly).
+Electricity consumption per capita reaches 1 500 kWh (2020).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 Crude Oil Production

 Oil production (crude oil and NGL) dropped to 60 Mt in 2020.
 It had been stable over 2012-2019 at around 66 Mt, following a declining period since 2007 from 86 Mt.
 Around 40% of the crude oil is exported (24 Mt in 2020), stable since 2018 but down from almost 70% in 2005.